-The 2022 French Open tennis tournament, the second tennis major of the year, is underway.
+The 2023 French Open tennis tournament, the second tennis major of the year, will take place this year from Sunday, May 28 to Sunday, June 11.
 The French Open is the only major that is played on clay courts.
 On this page, we will highlight the ways to bet on the French Open and provide analysis on doing so.

 French Open Odds